More can qualify for ComCare financial aid as income benchmark is raised from July 17

 “Eligibility for SMTA is based on a holistic assessment by social service offices, and those with income below what they require for their basic needs may qualify.
 Households are also assessed on factors such as their savings level and the availability of family support,” it said.

-National University of Singapore’s Associate Professor of Sociology Tan Ern Ser said that the persistently high inflation rates are likely to be one factor behind the raising of the income benchmarks.
-He also noted that the median income has also risen over the years.
+National University of Singapore associate professor of sociology Tan Ern Ser said persistently high inflation rates are likely to be one factor behind the raising of income benchmarks.
+He also noted that median income has also risen over the years.

 Ms Kelly Low, manager at Care Corner Family Service Centre (Tampines), said: “As inflation is on the rise, we see many more families grappling with the burden of escalating living costs that affect their fundamental daily needs.